SYS-Topics: Why you shouldn’t use SYS-Topics for Monitoring

 Monitoring your systems is extremely important for production environments.
-When deploying a MQTT broker or a cluster of MQTT brokers, the operation team needs to know the health of the MQTT servers and uses monitoring data to circumvent foreseeable future problems.
-In the past few years a handy feature of many MQTT brokers, the so called SYS-Topics, gained more and more popularity not only for debugging and developing MQTT systems but also for monitoring.
-This blog post discusses the use of SYS-Topics for monitoring and you will learn when to use - and more importantly - when NOT to use SYS-Topics.
+When deploying an MQTT broker or a cluster of MQTT brokers, the operation team needs to know the health of the MQTT servers and uses monitoring data to circumvent foreseeable future problems.
+During the past few years, a feature of many MQTT brokers, the so called SYS-Topics, has gained popularity not only for debugging and developing MQTT systems but also for monitoring.
+This blog post discusses the use of SYS-Topics for monitoring and explains when to use - and more importantly - when NOT to use SYS-Topics.

-Many MQTT brokers, including HiveMQ, implement SYS-Topics.
-These topics are special meta topics which are used by the broker to publish information about the broker itself and its MQTT client sessions.
-All SYS-Topics start with $SYS and are read-only for MQTT clients, so publishing to these topics is prohibited.
-SYS-Topics are mentioned in the MQTT 3.1.1 specification (4.7.2) but are a non-standard feature that are available in some MQTT brokers like HiveMQ or mosquitto.
+Many MQTT brokers implement SYS-Topics.
+These topics are special meta topics that the broker can use to publish information about the broker itself and its MQTT client sessions.
+All SYS-Topics start with $SYS and are read-only for MQTT clients.
+The MQTT broker should prevent clients from using such topic names to publish messages.
+The use of SYS-Topics is mentioned in the MQTT 3.1.1 specification (4.7.2) as a non-standard feature that is available in some MQTT brokers.

-An unofficial SYS-Topic specification is available on the MQTT Wiki, it is however subject to change and applications should not rely on these information.
+An unofficial SYS-Topic specification is available on the MQTT Wiki, it is however subject to change and applications should not rely on this information.

-Brokers publish these SYS-Topics on a periodical basis, the default on most brokers is 60 seconds.
+Brokers publish SYS-Topics periodically, the default period on most brokers is 60 seconds.
 All MQTT clients that subscribe to one or more SYS-Topics receive the current value on the SYS topics as soon as they subscribe.
 After the subscription was successful, the client will receive metrics on periodical basis.
 Some static SYS-Topics (e.g. broker version) are only published upon subscription.

 Debugging and Development with SYS-Topics

-SYS-Topics are fantastic for developing and debugging MQTT applications.
-Developers can quickly monitor the current state of the broker and calculate and verify metrics - like message amplification rate or network metrics.
-Applications like MQTT.fx even provide native support for SYS-Topics embedded in a beautiful interface.
+SYS-Topics can be used for developing and debugging MQTT applications.
+Developers can quickly monitor the current state of the broker and calculate and verify metrics such as message amplification rate or network metrics.
+Applications such as MQTT.fx even provide native support for SYS-Topics.

 SYS-Topics for Production Monitoring

-The SYS-Topics definitely have their use-cases for development and debugging.
-However, SYS-Topics are not suitable for monitoring production broker instances.
-If you need to rely on the availability guarantees of your MQTT broker, consider the use of a real monitoring system, SYS-Topics do not replace monitoring applications.
+Although SYS-Topics have use-cases for development and debugging, SYS-Topics are not suitable for monitoring broker instances in production.
+If you need to rely on the availability guarantees of your MQTT broker, use an actual monitoring system, SYS-Topics do not replace monitoring applications.

-SYS-Topics are not suitable for production monitoring due to the following 5 reasons:
+5 reasons SYS-Topics are not suitable for production monitoring:

 1. Metric resolution is not good enough